Breast Reduction in Perth, Western Australia

 What are the risks from breast reduction?

 Breast reduction is not a simple operation, but it’s normally safe when performed by a plastic surgeon.
 Nevertheless, as with any surgery, there is always the possibility of complications.
-The procedure does leave noticeable, permanent scars, although they’ll be covered by your bra or bathing suit.
-The procedure can leave you with slightly mismatched breasts.
-There is no guarantee of a particular bra cup size or exact symmetry.
-Future breast-feeding may not be possible since the surgery may remove many of the milk ducts leading to the nipples.
+The procedure does leave permanent scars.
+There is no guarantee of a cup size or exact symmetry.
+Future breast-feeding may not be possible since the surgery may interfere with the milk ducts leading to the nipples.
 Some patients may experience a permanent loss of feeling in their nipples.
-Rarely, the nipple and areola may lose their blood supply and part or all of that tissue may die.
+Rarely, the nipple and areola may lose their blood supply and part of that tissue may die.

 The breast reduction surgery